 Prevent Medication Errors

 Medication errors are becoming more common.
-Pharmacists and technicians are making considerable errors including mistaking a pink-colored blood pressure pill for a pink-colored allergy medicine.
+Pharmacists and technicians may make considerable errors including mistaking a pink-colored blood pressure pill for a pink-colored allergy medicine.
 The patient gets the wrong medicine and their health suffers.

 Without perfect pill separation in packaging, patients can get similar pills mixed up too.